ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 Then push your branch for review as a PR.

 Using this script for all backports saves time for you and for the maintainers.
-As it uses a standardized format for commit messages making it possible for us to track which WordPress changes we've already included.
+It uses a standardized format for commit messages, which makes it possible for us to track which WordPress changes we've already included.

 **Note:** If there are merge conflicts for your changes, the script will let you know.
 Please fix the conflicts **in a separate commit** so that we can take a look at the conflicts and their fixes, or if you're not comfortable resolving merge conflicts, just push your branch as-is and we'll take care of it!